oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

   5. Once you have finished editing the file, press "esc" and enter `:x` to save and exit.

-  6. Type the Login URL generated and documented to your `key-data.txt` previously into your browser.
+  6. Enter the Login URL generated and documented to your `key-data.txt` previously into your browser.

   7. Log into the Oracle E-Business Suite Cloud Manager using your IDCS credentials for the EBS Cloud Manager account as documented in your ``key-data.txt`` file.